 Of the 12 examined hake stocks in the Mediterranean, nine had exploitation rates that were over five times higher than the rate in line with maximum sustainable yield.

-“The use of ocean space and resources is increasing due to Europe’s Blue Growth strategy
+“The use of ocean space and resources is increasing due to Europe’s Blue Growth strategy,” the study said.

 “It is important, therefore, to assess the threats of extinction to fish species and to ensure consistency in the management approach by the various agencies involved.